 Blue square is the Covanta Pump Station.
 Orange Box encompasses Phase One.
 Green Box encompasses Phase Two.
 Red broken line in the rectangular boxes is the alignment of the Force Main.

 The project is progressing through the Design Phase.
 The county and selected engineering consultant firm, CDM Smith, are working on completing the Phase 1 95% design and Phase 2 70% design.

 Prevent costly future emergency repairs.

-Diminish risk to public health and the environment.
+Reduce risks to public health and the environment.

-Estimated Start and Finish for Phase 1
+Estimated Finish for Phase 1

-Estimated Start and Finish for Phase 2
+Estimated Finish for Phase 2

 What to Expect

 The project will be awarded to a qualified responsible contractor within our Job Order Contract for Linear Construction once the design phase is completed.
 All work will be inspected and supervised by Fairfax County to ensure quality.
 Every effort will be made to minimize disturbances and impacts to public and private areas.
-Careful consideration will be given to schedule construction activities to minimize disruption in the community.
-There will be no disruption to existing sanitary sewer service.
+Careful consideration will be given to scheduling construction activities to minimize disruption in the community.
+There will be no disruption to the existing sanitary sewer service.

 Project Cost and Funding Source